Playing Dice with the Universe: Programming Quantum Computers to Play Traditional Games: Introduction

 To explore this idea, we programmed the D-Wave Advantage quantum annealer to play tic-tac-toe.
-While this is a task mastered by classical computers 76 years ago, we constrained ourselves to providing the quantum annealer with \emph{only} information about the rules of gameplay and the objective (the win conditions), excluding any information about strategy beyond the assumption that a player with a win available on their move would make the move yielding that win (a general assumption for competitive games of complete information).
-Although this is a very early foray into developing game-playing algorithms for quantum computers, we demonstrate a working tic-tac-toe playing quantum algorithm executing on current hardware, the D-Wave Advantage 2 quantum annealer, and show that it is able to win consistently against a randomly-playing opponent.
-We discuss preliminary findings, potential avenues for improvement, and generalization to other competitive games of complete or incomplete information.
+A ``quantum'' variant of this game exists, with altered rules in which each player makes simultaneous pairs of entangled moves to create an increasingly entangled game \textit{history} \cite{goff2002quantum,goff2006quantum}.
+However, our focus was on having the quantum computer play the \textit{traditional} tic-tac-toe game by modelling all \textit{future} paths of the game as a superposition of states to choose optimal moves.
+While this is a task mastered by classical computers 76 years ago, we constrained ourselves to providing the quantum annealer with \emph{only} information about the rules of gameplay and the win conditions, including no strategy information beyond the assumption that a player with a win available on their move would take that win (a general assumption for competitive games of complete and perfect information).
+Although this is a very early foray into developing game-playing algorithms for quantum computers, we demonstrate a working tic-tac-toe playing quantum algorithm executing on current hardware, the D-Wave Advantage 2 quantum annealer, and show that it is able to win consistently against a randomly-playing opponent, and often to force a draw against a ``perfect'' opponent.
+We discuss preliminary findings, potential avenues for improvement, and generalization to other competitive games of perfect or imperfect information.